Mymyilmaz/idmanagement.gov/_ficampmo/pivcardbody.md

       The *Lab* will perform the necessary activities to ensure the authenticity and validity of the certification status for the Product being tested and provide the following:
       <ul>
         <li>
-          A validation certificate from the NIST Personal Identity Verification Program (NPIVP) detailing that the Product being tested is listed in the PIV Card Application Validation list as conformant, as defined in SP 800-73: [https://csrc.nist.gov/Projects/nist-personal-identity-verification-program/Validation-Lists/piv-card-application-validation-list](https://csrc.nist.gov/Projects/nist-personal-identity-verification-program/Validation-Lists/piv-card-application-validation-list){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+          A validation certificate from the NIST Personal Identity Verification Program (NPIVP) detailing that the Product being tested is listed in the PIV Card Application Validation list as conformant, as defined in SP 800-73: <a class="usa-link usa-link--external" href="https://csrc.nist.gov/Projects/nist-personal-identity-verification-program/Validation-Lists/piv-card-application-validation-list" rel="noopener noreferrer" target="_blank">https://csrc.nist.gov/Projects/nist-personal-identity-verification-program/Validation-Lists/piv-card-application-validation-list</a>.
         </li>
         <li>
-          A validation certificate from the NIST Cryptographic Module Validation Program (CMVP), which validates cryptographic modules to the Federal Information Processing Standard (FIPS) 140-3, Security Requirements for Cryptographic Modules: [https://csrc.nist.gov/projects/cryptographic-module-validation-program](https://csrc.nist.gov/projects/cryptographic-module-validation-program){:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+          A validation certificate from the NIST Cryptographic Module Validation Program (CMVP), which validates cryptographic modules to the Federal Information Processing Standard (FIPS) 140-3, Security Requirements for Cryptographic Modules: <a class="usa-link usa-link--external" href="https://csrc.nist.gov/projects/cryptographic-module-validation-program" rel="noopener noreferrer" target="_blank">https://csrc.nist.gov/projects/cryptographic-module-validation-program</a>.
         </li>
       </ul>
     </p>
     <p>
-      If you have any questions or need clarification regarding the PIV Card Body APL process, please contact the FIPS 201 Evaluation Program at [fips201ep@gsa.gov](mailto:fips201ep@gsa.gov).
+      If you have any questions or need clarification regarding the PIV Card Body APL process, please contact the FIPS 201 Evaluation Program at <a href="mailto:fips201ep@gsa.gov">fips201ep@gsa.gov</a>.
     </p>
   </li>
   <li class="usa-process-list__item">
     <h4 class="usa-process-list__heading">Lab Resources</h4>
     <p>
       While GSA does not endorse any specific laboratory, the following lab resources are provided for informational purposes only to assist applicants in the evaluation process.
-If your lab has one of the required certifications and wishes to be added to this list, please contact [fips201ep@gsa.gov](mailto:fips201ep@gsa.gov).
+If your lab has one of the required certifications and wishes to be added to this list, please contact <a href="mailto:fips201ep@gsa.gov">fips201ep@gsa.gov</a>.
     </p>
     <p>
       Evaluation Lab (Alphabetical Order):